v-community/v_by_example/examples/arrays/functions.md

 array.clone()
 ```

-Clones and returns a new array
+Clones and returns a new array.

 ```go
 foo := [1, 2, 4, 5, 4, 6]